volkszaehler/mbmd/README.md

 You might need to adjust the ``-s`` parameter depending on where your RS485 adapter is connected.
 Then, use

-    # systemctl start sdm630
+    systemctl start mbmd

 to test your installation.
 If you're satisfied use

-    # systemctl enable sdm630
+    systemctl enable mbmd

 to start the service at boot time automatically.

-*WARNING:* If you use an FTDI-based USB-RS485 adaptor you might see the Raspberry Pi becoming unreachable after a while.
-This is most likely not an issue with your RS485-USB adaptor or this software, but because of [a bug in the Raspberry Pi kernel](https://github.com/raspberrypi/linux/issues/1187).
+*WARNING:* When using an FTDI-based USB-RS485 adaptor the Raspberry Pi might become unreachable after a while.
+This is most likely not an issue with the RS485-USB adaptor or this software, but because of [a bug in the Raspberry Pi kernel](https://github.com/raspberrypi/linux/issues/1187).
-As mentioned there, add the following parameter to your ``/boot/cmdline.txt``:
+To fix switch the internal `dwc` USB hub of the Raspberry Pi to USB1.1 by adding the following parameter to `/boot/cmdline.txt`:

     dwc_otg.speed=1

-This switches the internal ``dwc`` USB hub of the Raspberry Pi to USB1.1.
-While this reduces the available USB speed, the device now works reliably.

 ## Detecting connected meters

 MODBUS/RTU does not provide a mechanism to discover devices.
 There is no reliable way to detect all attached devices.
-The ``sdm`` tool when used with the `-detect` option attempts to read the L1 voltage from all valid device IDs and reports which one replied correctly:
+As workaround `mbmd -detect` attempts to read the L1 voltage from all device IDs and reports which one replied correctly:

 ````
-./bin/sdm -detect
+./mbmd -detect
 2017/06/21 10:22:34 Starting bus scan
 2017/06/21 10:22:35 Device 1: n/a
 ...